ISAC Network Planning: Sensing Coverage Analysis and 3-D BS Deployment Optimization: Introduction

 Recent studies have begun exploring the new degrees of freedom (DoF) in managing the trade-offs between communication and sensing at the network level \cite{Meng2024CooperativeTWC, han2025signaling, meng2023network, chen2022enhancing, meng2024network}.
 In particular, the authors of \cite{Meng2024CooperativeISACMag} and \cite{han2025network} present a systematic study of the emerging network-level performance metrics and DoF, laying the foundation for understanding and optimizing cooperative ISAC systems.
 As an example, \cite{Meng2024CooperativeTWC} investigates how to optimize the number of cooperating BSs to maximize the attainable networked sensing and networked communication performance under specific backhaul constraints.
+Coordinated precoding can repurpose inter-cell interference as useful spatial degrees of freedom, substantially improving sensing performance.
 In addition, \cite{chen2022enhancing} proposed a system-level beam alignment scheme that leverages synchronization signal block and time-frequency pattern design for dramatically reducing the beam misalignment probability in THz/mmWave networks.
 Most recently, \cite{meng2024network} investigated antenna topology optimization in ISAC networks with randomly distributed targets, users, and BSs, introducing a new DoF in the S\&C tradeoff and showing that the optimal topology may lie between centralized massive MIMO and distributed cell free topologies, depending on the localization method and path loss exponent.
 Overall, the above works mainly focus on waveform design and resource allocation, while the problem of optimizing the network deployment to enhance cooperation efficiency remains largely unexplored.